PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/tutorials/garteur_geometry_tut.md

 ## Geometry of the testbed airplane.

-It was a rather simple structure which was reasonably dynamically representative of a simple airplane structure.
+The aluminum testbed was a rather simple structure which was reasonably dynamically representative of a simple airplane structure [[GARTEUR]](#GARTEUR).
 It was composed of several beams simulating a fuselage with wings and a tail.
 Wing tip drums allowed to adjust bending and torsion frequencies similarly to airplane ones, with some very close modal frequencies.